ROXBOZ/ROXBOZ/README.md

 [![My Skills](https://skillicons.dev/icons?i=jest)](https://skillicons.dev)

-## Web Accessibility 🫚
+## Web Accessibility and Inclusion 🫚
-As of 2021, I specialize in Web Accessibility, ensuring that my code and design is accessible to most users.
-I am familiar with the WCAG 2.1 AA and AAA for code, design and content.
+Since 2021, I have specialized in Web Accessibility, ensuring that my code, design, and content meet the highest standards of inclusive design.
+I am well-versed in WCAG 2.1 AA and AAA, committed on creating accessible internationalization and to creating digital experiences that are accessible and empowering for all users.